 6.1 General

-This subclause contains specific advice for Python about the possible presence of vulnerabilities as described in ISO/IEC TR 24772-1:2019 and provides specific guidance on how to avoid them in Python code.
-This section mirrors ISO/IEC TR 24772-1:2019 clause 6 in that the vulnerability “Type system [IHN]” is found in 6.2 of ISO/IEC TR 24772-1:2019, and Python specific guidance is found in subclause 6.2 and subclauses in this document.
+This subclause contains specific advice for Python about the possible presence of vulnerabilities as described in ISO/IEC 24772-1 and provides specific guidance on how to avoid them in Python code.
+This section mirrors ISO/IEC 24772-1 clause 6 in that the vulnerability “Type system [IHN]” is found in 6.2 of ISO/IEC 24772-1 , and Python specific guidance is found in subclause 6.2 and subclauses in this document.

 Note that the guidance provided in this document applies to Python as specified in the Python 3.9.0 documentation.
 Python is extended by several commonly used libraries that can have behaviours different from those documented by the Python standard.
 This document does not address these additional libraries.